WiIIiamWei/NJUPT-SAST-WoC/README.md

 # NJUPT-SAST-WoC
 NJUPT-SAST Winter of Code Challange repo, used to store my code for WoC.

 This repo is for viewing only.
-Using/Copying directly from this unit w/o permission is strictly forbidden as it's against the WoC rules.
+Using/Copying directly from this repo w/o permission is strictly forbidden as it's against the WoC rules.

 Newbie's exploration phase.
 Don't laugh at me pls.